climate-action-kits/pxt-fwd-edu/gr68-turtles-use.md

 2. Whenever you are ready for more information, click **‘Tell me more!’**
 3. If you need help with the code, click the lightbulb!

+## Use Step 1
+Take a look at your turtle-safe beach light.
+Can you name all of its physical parts?

+~hint Tell me more!
+Our light has:
+- **Building blocks**: one baseplate, three white medium frames, two small frames, one circle, two cube connectors, and two back-to-back connectors
+- **Robotic components**: a micro:bit, a breakout board, a battery, an LED ring, and a solar sensor
+- **Cable connectors**: one short and one long hint~

+## Use Step 2
+What do you think is the purpose of each part?
+How do they interact with one another?

+~hint Tell me more!
+- The **building blocks** are like the bones of our project, providing structure, support, and basic function!
+- The **micro:bit** is like the brain of our project.
+It stores all the code (aka instructions!) that tells our light how to operate.
+- The **breakout board** sends these instructions from the micro:bit to the **solar sensor** and **LED ring** through **cables**.
+The sensor is similar to an organ like our eyes, while the LED ring acts like a limb.
+- The **battery** on the breakout board powers our project when it's not plugged into the computer.
+It’s like the project’s heart! hint~